davish/davi.sh/src/content/blog/2026/02/markov-ideas.md

 > that programmers have at their disposal.

 Transparency into the source code is as much ideological as it is practical.
-Over the next few years agents may start independently building systems end-to-end.
+Over the next few years agents will likely start independently building systems end-to-end.
 In that world, interpretability of AI-generated systems becomes as important interpretability into the models themselves.
-We may not have transparency today into the reasons an LLM might make a decisions it does,[^1] but we should discourage models from developing incomprehensible "neuralese" and build up tools which allow for human insight to continue to play a role.
+We may not have transparency today into the reasons an LLM might make a decisions it does,[^1] but we should discourage models from developing incomprehensible "neuralese" and keep developing tools which allow for human insight to continue to play a role.

 [^1]: This fact keeps me up at night.
 My writing in this article might seem more
     accelerationist than my usual tone.
 I'm not _sure_ that this future is coming, but I